ingar-sa/mappevurdering/Notes.md

 Another way I ensure robustness, is saying explicitly in the javadoc what values are accepted in the methods and the constructor.

+**Part 2**
+The client has an inventory.
+The inventory has items.
+This ensures composition and not aggregation, which is what makes sense in this case.

+Print all products:
+Probably don't want to use a toString for this, but rather a custom format.
+I think it is best that the printing is done from the Inventory class as well, instead of the inventory class returning the data from the products.

+Finding by id and/or descriptioin:
+The way this makes sense to me is that they meant that you only have to implement either type, but that doesn't seem quite right either.
+I am going to implement two separate methods.
+In both of them, you shouldn't have to input the exact text that is stored in the product, rather the input is checked for all items, and if it contains it, returns the item.
+This makes sense to me from a usability perspective.

+In functions where you have to look up an item, a possible implementation is that you use either id search or description search, and then present a list of the results.
+You can then choose one by a number.
+It requires a relatively complicated relationship between the client and the inventory class but it is quite user friendly.

+Might need separate functions for internal search and external search (searching from the client)
+Might make one method were it checks if either the id or the description matches
+All id's have uppercase letters and the search for id's is case sensitive.
+Search for description is case insensitive

+Finding by id:
+Take in a string
+If any id *starts* with the string, it is returned.
+For example: P1id: ABC1234, P2id: ABC234
+Input: A, AB or ABC will return both
+Input: ABC1 will return P1, ABC2 will return P2
+Input: Anything *not* starting with A will return nothing

+Finding by description:
+Take in a string
+Case insensitive
+Any item that contains the string *as a whole symbol,* *or a series of symbols, split by spaces*  will be returned For example: P1des: Shoe color red, P2des: Shoe color blue
+Input: "Shoe" or "Shoe color" will return both
+Input: "red" returns p1, "blue" returns P2
+Input: "hoe", "col", "e" returns nothing

+Adding a product:
+The client gets information from the user and calls a method in the inventory that adds a product from that data.

+Increase product quantity:
+Use the either of the search methods

+Decrause product quantity:
+Take in an id and quantity
+Decrease its quantity with the input

+Deleting a product:
+What makes most sense to me is that the user inputs the product id, and it is deleted from that.
+Since you are able to search by description, it might make sense to be able to delete a product by that, but I don't think that is a good idea.
+Multiple products may contain the string you are searching for when searching through the descriptions, so it is not specific enough for deleting a product.
+Should probably call the findProductById method

+Different methods for changing all the fields

+Client:
+I'm not sure whether or not I want to use the boxes or not.
+Maybe I should just use them for getting certain types of input, since it makes it very clear where you are supposed to type.
+However, that might make a disjointed experience, since you are moving between using the terminal and the boxes.
+There is also the issue that with previous implementations, I am creating and deleting the boxes when tehy have fulfilled their purpose.
+I think I should either make a completely GUI program, which is time consuming and way outside of the curriculum, or just a pure CLI.
+I am definitely leaning towards the CLI route.

 **Ideas**
 Use hashmap with the id's as keys, since this has O(1) lookup time.